margueriteaya/Safari15-Start-page-ja_jp/Readme.md

-#  Firefox-Safari-15-Theme and New Tab Page
+#  Firefox 'Safari 15' Theme and New Tab Page

 A firefox theme that emulates the Safari 15 interface and new tab page